LIFE FOR WOMEN IN THE 19TH CENTURY

 By Tim Lambert

-In the 19th century the Industrial Revolution transformed life in Britain.
-It changed from a country where most people lived in the countryside and worked in farming to one where most people lived in towns and worked in industry.
-In that century women did gain more rights and some women became famous novelists.
+During the 19th century the Industrial Revolution transformed life in Britain. women did gained more rights and some women became famous novelists.

 In the 19th century at least 80% of the population was working class.
 In order to be considered middle class you had to have at least one servant.
 Most servants were female.
 (Male servants were more expensive because men were paid higher wages).
 Throughout the century 'service' was a major employer of women.